marziply/factory-zero/README.md

 ## Documentation

-The default export is the `Zero` class, but there is a named export called `seed` that instantiates Zero for you while accepting the same arguments.
+There are two named exports with Zero: the `Zero` class, and a `seed` function.
+The `seed` function is purely a convenience method that instantiates Zero for you.
 For most standard configurations, `seed` will suffice, unless you're interested in the other methods that Zero provides.

 All methods and configuration options can be found via the link below.